 However, it’s not always easy to sense this confusion from inside your company, because you’ve grown accustomed to how things are and you may not have a clear view outside your walls.

-In this post, we’ll look at the main types of brand architecture, and how the structure of your brand can prevent problems like this.
+In this post, we’ll look at the main types of brand architecture models, and how the structure of your brand can prevent problems like this.
 We’ll examine the benefits of solidifying a brand architecture and some considerations for when you do it.
 Finally, we’ll consider why a neutral third-party can bring a ton of value to a brand consolidation.